📞 01223 653962 – 07907726578

 2 min read

-One of the tools I usually use in sex and relationship therapy is Intimacy Life-Story Interviewing – an intervention I started developing during my research studies at Cambridge University.
+One of the tools I usually use in sex and relationship therapy is Intimacy Life-Story Interviewing – an intervention I started developing during my studies at Cambridge University.
 Intimacy Life-Story Interviewing is a process of comprehensive and in-depth exploration of one's entire intimate, sexual and relational life through semi-structured active interviewing.

 Intimacy Life-Story Interviewing can be a highly informative, educational and therapeutic intervention and serves three primary purposes: